This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Place the oats in a food processor; process into a fine flour.
 Add the coconut flour, baking soda and salt; pulse to combine.

 - Cut the chilled coconut oil into smaller pieces and add to the processor.
 Pulse until incorporated and mixture looks like slightly damp sand.
 Drizzle in the milk mixture, pulsing until completely combined.
+The dough will look loose when first blended.
+Let stand for 1 minute for the coconut flour to absorb the liquid.

 - Turn the dough out onto cutting board very lightly dusted with coconut flour.
 Pat the dough to an even, 3/4-inch (2 cm) thickness.